robfors/esruby-bind/README.md

 # --- Ruby ---
 C # => 1
 ```
-Also keep in mind that you can only define a constant under another constant.
+Also keep in mind that we can only define a constant under another constant.

 ```ruby
 # --- Ruby ---